-The escrow holder insures that all terms and conditions of the seller's and buyer's agreement are met prior to the sale being finalized.
-This includes getting payments and certificates, filling out required forms, and getting the release documents for any loans or liens that were paid with the transaction, assuring you have a clean title to your house before the asking price is fully paid.
+The escrow company insures that all terms and conditions of the seller's and buyer's negotiated agreement are performed prior to the sale being finished.
+This includes receiving funds and certificates, completing required forms, and getting the release documents for any loans or liens that were paid with the transaction, assuring you have a clear title to your home before the agreed upon price is fully paid.

-The escrow holder receives a payment when the closing is complete.
+The escrow agent gets a payment at the completion of closing.
 You'll know when it's time to submit the form of payment.

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.